pantheon-systems/documentation/source/_docs/wordpress-solr.md

 tags: [addons]
 categories: [wordpress]
 ---
 [Apache Solr](/docs/solr) is a system for indexing and searching site content.
-Currently, all plans except for a Personal plan can use Solr.
+Currently, all plans except for a Basic plan can use Solr.

 First, you will need to add the Index Server to your site.
 From your Dashboard, go to **Settings** > **Add Ons** > **Apache Solr Index Server: Add**.
 This will provision Apache Solr containers for every environment for your site.
 You are now ready to begin integrating with WordPress.